 LD activity is present in all cells of the body with highest concentrations in heart, liver, muscle, kidney, lung, and erythrocytes.
 As with other proteins used as tissue-function markers, the appearance of LD in the serum occurs only after prolonged hypoxia and is elevated in a number of clinical conditions including cardiorespiratory diseases, malignancy, hemolysis, and disorders of the liver, kidneys, lung, and muscle.

 LD is a tetrameric cytoplasmic enzyme, composed of H and M subunits.
-The most usual designation of the isoenzyme is LD-I (H4), LD-II (H3M), LD-III (H2M2), LD-IV (HM3), and LD-V (M4).
-Tissue specificity is derived from the fact that there is tissue-specific synthesis of subunits in well-defined ratios.
+The usual designation of the isoenzyme is LD-I (H4), LD-II (H3M), LD-III (H2M2), LD-IV (HM3), and LD-V (M4).
+Tissue specificity is derived from the fact that tissue-specific synthesis of subunits occurs in well-defined ratios.
 Most notably, heart muscle cells preferentially synthesize H subunits, while liver cells synthesize M subunits nearly exclusively.
 Skeletal muscle also synthesizes largely M subunits so that LD-V is both a liver and skeletal muscle form of LD.
 The LD-I and LD-V forms are most often used to indicate heart or liver pathology, respectively.

 The LD-V form is pronounced in patients with either primary liver disease or liver hypoxia secondary to decreased perfusion, such as occurs following an MI.
 However, LD-V is usually not as reliable as the transaminases (eg, aspartate aminotransferase, alanine aminotransferase) for evaluating liver function.
 LD-V also may be elevated in muscular damage and diseases of the skin.